GoogleChrome/developer.chrome.com/site/en/blog/page-lifecycle-api/index.md

 <strong id="back-forward-cache">What is the back/forward cache?<strong>

-The [back/forward cache](https://web.dev/bfcache/) (or "bfcache" for short) is a term used to describe a navigation optimization some browsers implement that makes using the back and forward buttons faster.
+The [back/forward cache](https://web.dev/bfcache/) is a term used to describe a navigation optimization some browsers implement that makes using the back and forward buttons faster.

 When a user navigates away from a page, these browsers freeze a version of that page so that it can be quickly resumed in case the user navigates back using